 Ithaca College will be following cleaning and disinfecting best practices as recommended by the Centers for Disease Control and Prevention (CDC) and using Environmental Protection Agency (EPA) approved disinfectants.

 Cleaning and Disinfecting

 There are no longer wipes or disinfectant spray in all classrooms.
+Individuals may bring personal wipes with them to wipe down surfaces if they prefer.
 We continue to discourage sharing objects whenever possible.
 Faculty members are encouraged to bring their own dry erase markers and other needed materials to the classroom with them.

 High “touch points” in all buildings are one of the highest priorities to be disinfected throughout the day and include the following:

 - Door handles